outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - solution investing app
+    - Is the cost (implementation/opportunity/mgmt/bug-fixing costs & lost previous work/equipment value) higher than the benefit?
+      It's a technology if its problems solved/created ratio & relative feature value is high enough; if not, it's just a tax/debt
+      We don't need to create problems to create jobs, we need guaranteed scientist jobs to handle existing science problems Companies/agencies should exist to manage/build solutions to existing science problems (pay this company $x to get y% of pollution removed from outdoor air)
+      Taxes are a relatively inefficient & obscure way to allocate funds to these public good solutions, compared to product purchase payment plans
+      People should be able to see what their taxes are funding & opt-out to invest in other products/companies
+      - example: "avoid a local road that needs local govt budget to repair, to decide where to route funds to more important projects"
+      There should be an app to opt-out of taxes if they agree not to use local resources those taxes pay for Companies can have efficiency & problem-solving scores (problem-solution, solution metrics, cost/benefit, hidden costs, time to solution, problem solved/created metrics) in a solution investing app to win investments from citizen investors to solve problems relevant to them

   - finding necessary forms for an intent subject to indexed rules like laws, filling them out, and optionally filtering info by regulations cited in forms, including relevant regulations applied
     - involves automated calls/faxes to request/send forms, where processes/forms arent online, like how calls to find appointments are automated
       - involves functions to: